 - Support the Department's values, commitments and culture. - Promote individual wellbeing, health and safety. - Reduce risk. - Create a work environment where workers feel safe. - Support the Department's obligation to be a good employer and maintain appropriate standards of integrity and conduct. - Ensure workers are dealt with in a manner that follows due process.
-In the event of misconduct this may include disciplinary action. - Promote health awareness amongst workers about the effects of misuse of alcohol and drugs (refer to Potential Signs/Symptoms of Substance Misuse). - Provide support and assistance to any individual who may have an alcohol, drug (see definition 17.7), or other substance problem.
+In the event of misconduct this may include disciplinary action. - Promote health awareness amongst workers about the effects of misuse of alcohol and drugs (refer to Potential Signs/Symptoms of Substance Misuse (docDM-1044251)). - Provide support and assistance to any individual who may have an alcohol, drug (see definition for Drug(s)/Substances), or other substance problem.